OpenSourceBrain/Documentation/source/OSBv1/Creating_Your_Own_Project.md

 (v1:create_project)=
+# Creating your own project

-# Is your model on ModelDB?
+## Is your model on ModelDB?

 First of all, if the model is published, **please submit the original scripts to [ModelDB](http://senselab.med.yale.edu/ModelDB/default.asp)**.
 This is the correct place for depositing models at the time of publication and should be the first port of call for anyone looking for scripts related to a publication in computational neuroscience.